WWE LFG: Premise

 The series features up-and-coming talent from the WWE Performance Center system competing for a contract in WWE's NXT division.
-The competitors are mentored by WWE Hall of Famers and veterans, including Bubba Ray Dudley, The Undertaker, Shawn Michaels, Mickie James (season 1), Michelle McCool (season 2) and Booker T.
+The competitors are mentored by WWE Hall of Famers, veterans, and active wrestlers consisting of Bubba Ray Dudley, Mark "The Undertaker" Calaway (seasons 1 and 2), Shawn Michaels, Mickie James (season 1), Michelle McCool (season 2), Booker T, Kevin Owens (season 3), Nattie (season 3) Matt Bloom (season 3; mentor and match arranger), Johnny Gargano (season 3) and Terry Taylor (season 3).
+According to Nattie and Booker T, starting from Season 3 will be more focused on the wrestlers, consisiting of rosters from the first two seasons, as well as new ones, rather than being a competition between the coaches, in which Bloom arranges matches for them to coach, alongside mentoring the wrestlers, making it more closer to a traditional weekly WWE TV show.

-At the end of the Season 1 finale, Jasper Troy (mentored by Booker T) and Tyra Mae Steele (mentored by The Undertaker) were the eventual winners and earned NXT contracts.
-The Undertaker also earned the LFG Championship as best mentor, as he had the most team points.
-Most of the Season 1 roster, most notably the season's runner-ups, Zena Sterling (mentored by Bubba Ray Dudley) and Shiloh Hill (mentored by The Undertaker), joined the Season 2 roster to get another shot at winning an NXT contract in addition to four newcomers.
+At the end of the Season 1 finale, which took place at The Theater at Madison Square Garden in New York City, Jasper Troy (mentored by Booker) and Tyra Mae Steele (mentored by Calaway) were the winners and earned NXT contracts, following their performances which led them to winning their respective matches.
+Calaway also earned the LFG Championship as best mentor, as he had the most team points.
+Most of the Season 1 roster, most notably the season's runner-ups, Zena Sterling (mentored by Dudley) and Shiloh Hill (mentored by Callaway), joined the Season 2 roster to get another shot at winning an NXT contract in addition to four newcomers.
+Hill went on to win season 2 alongside Dani Sekelsky (mentored by Callaway), following their performances which led them to winning their respective matches, which took place at the 713 Music Hall in Houston, while McCool won the LFG Championship.